tfausak/tfausak.github.io/_posts/2013-12-01-replace-google-analytics-with-piwik-on-openshift.md

 {% endhighlight %}

 Creating a new app clones the initial repository for you.
-You don't need it so you can just delete it.
+You don't need it, so you can just delete it.

 {% highlight sh %}
 rm --force --recursive piwik